The prices indicated are inclusive of tax and carriage paid (mainland France) from 48 bottles.

 Very pale, crystalline colour, aromatic notes of lemon and grapefruit, lively and delicate on the palate, Carbonnieux is by its refined style the most Medoc style of Pessac-Léognan whites.

-With near-maniacal intransigence at every stage of its development, the Bonnie family delights us with each vintage with its white wine, very Sauvignon (85% in 2016 and 90% in 2018) combining energy, supreme finesse and exemplary straightness.
+With near-maniacal intransigence at every stage of its development, the Bonnie family delights us with each vintage with its white wine, very Sauvignon (80 to 90%), combining energy, supreme finesse and exemplary straightness.

 The great white wine of Ch.
 Valandraud, with a sparkling sap and balance.
 With only 4000 bottles produced, it is a nugget that will do wonders on the table in 5 years (to take advantage of its youthful brilliance) or in 15 years.

-Rated 94/100 by M. Quarin "Delicate on entry and immediately melting, with a very nice touch and great flesh, the wine stretches out spicy, before bouncing back on the finish, very tasty, beautiful and irresistible.
-Bravo!"
+J-M. Quarin (April 2020): 93/100 “Delicate from the moment it enters the mouth and immediately melts, with a beautiful touch and body, the wine stretches out spicy, before bouncing back on the finish, very tasty, beautiful and unapproachable.

 In white, Domaine de Chevalier produces a model unique among its peers, made of tension, vivacity and energy.
 Its mineral side and its capacity to age (30 years and more) bring it closer to the greatest Burgundy whites.